-• Certificates and Diplomas of Proficiency Approved by council on the recommendation of the Academic Programs CommitteeUnder the authority of council and the Academic Programs Committee, these certificates and diplomas signify the completion of a recognized program of degree-level courses and imply the attainment of a degree-level standard of proficiency, achievement, or promotion.
-Undergraduate programs in this category include certificates, post-degree specialization certificates; graduate programs in this category include certificates, and postgraduate specialization certificates.
+Certificates of Proficiency Under the authority of council and the Academic Programs Committee, these certificates signify the completion of a recognized program of degree-level courses and imply the attainment of a degree-level standard of proficiency, achievement, or promotion.
+Undergraduate programs in this category include certificates, post-degree certificates, post-degree specialization certificates; graduate programs in this category include certificates, and postgraduate specialization certificates.
 These programs may be completed alongside a degree program, or as a stand-alone program.